What is Risograph?

 - If your artwork is small, we suggest you put multiple copies on one sheet to reduce printing costs.

-- Riso prints on uncoated paper, with 80gsm - 300gsm
+- Riso prints on uncoated paper, 60gsm - 250gsm in our studio.

 Overprinting & knockout